elasekness/BMS-bioinformatics/Tutorial4.md

 Mutations in the cardiolipin synthase gene (cls2) have also been observed in DAP-NS strains and might further alter membrane composition by increasing the ratio of cardiolipin to PG, thereby leaving fewer target sites for daptomycin.
 Other phenotypic changes that often appear in DAP-NS strains include increased cell wall thickening and changes in membrane fluidity that might prevent the antibiotic from accessing its target site.
-Thus we might also expect changes in expression in genes related to the cell wall and the cell membrane.
+Thus we might also expect changes in gene expression for genes involved in cell wall and/or the cell membrane homeostasis.

 There are two biological replicates for the treatment and the control, which you can access via the bioproject [PRJNA669520](https://www.ncbi.nlm.nih.gov/bioproject/?term=669520) by clicking on the SRA experiments link.

 Select the four experiments of interest
-* 4 g/ml daptomycin treated samle, grown in minimal media (SSM9PR)
+* 4 ug/ml daptomycin treated samle, grown in minimal media (SSM9PR)
-* 4 g/ml daptomycin treated samle, grown in minimal media (SSM9PR)
+* 4 ug/ml daptomycin treated samle, grown in minimal media (SSM9PR)
 * WT control treated with DMSO and grown in minimal media (SSM9PR)
 * WT control treated with DMSO and grown in minimal media (SSM9PR)